f4exb/sdrangel/plugins/samplesource/limesdrinput/readme.md

 This is the LMS7002M device to/from host stream sample rate in S/s.

 Use the wheels to adjust the sample rate.
+Pressing shift simultanoeusly moves digit by 5 and pressing control moves it by 2.

 Left click on a digit sets the cursor position at this digit.
 Right click on a digit sets all digits on the right to zero.
 This effectively floors value at the digit position.

 The LMS7002M uses the same clock for both the ADCs and DACs therefore this sample rate affects all of the 2x2 MIMO channels.

 <h3>11: Rx hardware filter bandwidth</h3>

 This is the Rx hardware filter bandwidth in kHz in the LMS7002M device for the given channel.
 Boundaries are updated automatically but generally are from 1.4 to 130 MHz in 1 kHz steps.
 Use the wheels to adjust the value.
+Pressing shift simultanoeusly moves digit by 5 and pressing control moves it by 2.

 <h3>12: TSP FIR filter toggle</h3>